As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the most important of them.

 Medical Abortion in Dogs:

 In medical abortion, we use medications to end up an unwanted pregnancy in dogs during the second trimester, which is about 30-40 days into the pregnancy.
 Many people noticed that knowing the breeding date seems helpful as different medications are given for pregnancy termination that works effectively during certain stages of pregnancy.

 The female dog is usually hospitalized for 5 to 7 days for medical abortion.
 Doctors inject some medications and also there is an objectionable vaginal discharge which seems to be unpleasant at home.
 That’s why pregnant dog hospitalization is important during the performance of this procedure.

 Treatment of Abortion in Dogs:

 The complete removal of the ovaries and uterus is called Ovariohysterectomy which is very successful in terminating and preventing pregnancy.
-This is done early on in a pregnancy.
+This is done early on in pregnancy.
 A veterinarian may find it difficult and uncomfortable to perform this procedure on a canine in later pregnancy.

 Wrapping it up: